Agusan del Sur's 2nd congressional district

-Agusan del Sur's 2nd congressional district is the congressional district of the Philippines in Agusan del Sur.
+Agusan del Sur's 2nd congressional district is one of the two congressional district of the Philippines in the province of Agusan del Sur.
 It has been represented in the House of Representatives of the Philippines since 2010.
 Previously included in Agusan del Sur's 2nd congressional district from 1987 to 2010, it encompasses the southern part of the province, bordering the Davao Region.
-It is currently represented in the 18th Congress by Eddiebong Plaza of the National Unity Party.
+It is currently represented in the 20th Congress by Eddiebong Plaza of the National Unity Party.